HarlockOfficial/DVA232_Project/README.md

 	> why was the first idea discarded? </br>
 	> what choices were made? </br>
 	> what was the focus? </br>
-- choice of games {
+- choice of games
-	what games were chosen?
+	> what games were chosen? </br>
-	why we chose those games? (use of sensors, learning about sensors) }
+	> why we chose those games? (use of sensors, learning about sensors) </br>
-- high quality criteria {
+- high quality criteria
-	Why we chose this idea?
+	> why we chose this idea? </br>
-	Why we chose these games?
+	> why we chose these games? </br>
-}
-- first sketch of the system {
+- first sketch of the system
-	- insert  picture figure 1. first draft how we imagine the system }
+	- insert  picture figure 1. first draft how we imagine the system
 - comparison to other games on the appstore
 ### 4. WORKFLOW - MARKO
 - ways of working
-- group communication (what tools did we use to communicate: whatsapp, git-trello, git: commit comments)
+- group communication
+	> what tools did we use to communicate: </br>
+	> whatsapp, git-trello, git: commit comments </br>
 - timeplan (what was the task schedulling, mention project due dates from canvas guidelines)
 - meeting scheduling and general meeting agendas
 	- meetings with supervisors (how often, sprints, what we discussed, what it looked like, what we did in general)